How to Visit Glacier Bay National Park in Alaska: Ultimate Guide

 Where to Stay in Glacier Bay

-- There is laundry (again, it’s at the lodge).
+Laundry is available (again, it’s at the lodge).
 It’s coin operated $2 for wash, $2 for dry

-- There is trash AND RECYCLING near the dock
+Trash AND RECYCLING are available near the dock

-What to do when you visit Glacier Bay National Park
+Things to do in Glacier Bay National Park

 1. Glacier Bay Day Boat Tour